 Our pediatric specialists are available to see your patients via telehealth on our CareConnect platform.
 We’ve been using telehealth to treat kids for more than five years and we’ve seen thousands of patients.
 We can provide high-quality care while your patients remain safely in their homes.

-When you refer patients to one of our divisions that offer telehealth, our schedulers will get the family set up in advance for their visit.
-The scheduler will also let them know if a follow-up visit to one of our specialty care locations or hospital is be necessary when we return to normal operations.
-When appropriate, based on clinical history and findings from the telehealth visit, we’re placing patients in a scheduling queue for surgery when elective surgeries resume.
+When you refer patients to one of our divisions that offer telehealth, a member of our team will set up the patient's parent or caregiver on our telehealth platform prior to the visit.
+After the initial consultation, the specialist will determine if a follow-up visit to one of our locations is necessary.
+In some cases, based on clinical history and findings from the telehealth visit, patients may be placed directly in a scheduling queue for surgery.

 If our specialists require any imaging prior to seeing new patients, you will be asked to transmit a report to Nemours so that we can scan it into our EPIC medical record.
 If you do not have imaging capability, parents may be asked to contact the imaging provider and request images be uploaded to Nemours or obtain a disc and bring it to a follow-up appointment.

 At the end of every visit with a Nemours specialist, you will receive a progress note via email, fax or your electronic health record (directly in EPIC or through the NemoursLink portal) within 7 days.